rsrivastav54/BitCoinMiner/README.md

 ## Commands to run the program

-- To run Server(server.erl) instance: '_erl -name server@{ipAddress} -setcookie {cookieName}'_
+- To run Server(server.erl) instance: '_erl -name server@{ipAddress} -setcookie {cookieName}'-

-    - e.g.: '_erl -name server@10.20.170.60 -setcookie project'_
+    - e.g.: '_erl -name server@10.20.170.60 -setcookie project_'
-    - Compile server.erl using c(server).
+    - Compile server.erl using _c(server)_.
 This compiles the server side implementation of the code.
-    - Compile client.erl using c(client).
+    - Compile client.erl using _c(client)_.
 This compiles the client side implementation of the code for distributed modeling.
     - once you have entered the erl shell, to start the server: '_server:start()._'
       - Next '_Enter number of 0s to mine for bitcoin :_ '
       - Next '_Enter number of coins to mine :_ '